Live At The Tower

 “Bone Hill isn't tripped up by uncomfortable truths and unresolved conflicts: It grooves through them.
 And it asks, with a coy wink and stern stare: 'What is native to American music?'” —Wall Street Journal

-Education outreach funded in part by the New England Foundation for the Arts’ National Theater Project, with lead funding from The Andrew W. Mellon Foundation.
+Education outreach funded in part by the New England Foundation for the Arts’ National Theater Project, a grant from the Western Arts Alliance Advancing Indigenous Performance Touring Fund, with lead funding from The Andrew W. Mellon Foundation.
 This performance is also made possible through support from WESTAF, The NEA, and Oregon Arts Commission.